 No, you don’t need to become a vegetarian, but by reducing your meat intake and eating more fresh plant foods you can improve your gut bacteria and likely lose weight in the process.

 Different types of intestinal bacteria are promoted by each food group and those who have a lot of veggies in their diet tend to have healthier gut flora, likely due to more fiber content.

 Polyphenols act as antioxidants and may protect against some common health problems and possibly certain effects of aging.
 They tend to protect cells and body chemicals against damage caused by free radicals, which are reactive atoms that contribute to tissue damage in the body.

 Free radicals are like rust on a bike left out in the rain–they cause damage to your body.

-Reductions in blood pressure, cholesterol levels, inflammation, and oxidative stress are just some of the benefits from polyphenols.
+Reductions in blood pressure, cholesterol levels, inflammation, and oxidative stress are just some of the benefits of polyphenols.
 Like resistant starches, they resist digestion in the upper intestine and are therefore digested later by gut bacteria in the colon.

-Some good sources of polyphenols are: Red wine (Yay!), dark chocolate and cocoa (double Yay!), broccoli, blueberries, onions, almonds, green tea, and grape skins (or red wine!).
+Some good sources of polyphenols are red wine (Yay!), dark chocolate and cocoa (double Yay!), broccoli, blueberries, onions, almonds, green tea, and grape skins (or red wine!).

 The next time you are drinking your favorite red wine, think about all those beneficial changes in your microbiota that are associated with lower levels of triglycerides, heart disease, and inflammation.